xled/xled-docs/docs/rest_api.rst

 * `movie` - plays predefined or uploaded effect.
 If movie hasn't been set (yet) code 1104 is returned.
 * `rt` - receive effect in real time
 * `effect` - plays effect with `effect_id`
+* `playlist` - plays a movie from a playlist.
+Since firmware version 2.5.6.

 Response
 ````````